 Main Subheading

 Nominal and real interest rates are fundamental concepts in economics and finance, influencing decisions ranging from personal savings to large-scale investments.
 The nominal interest rate is the rate quoted on bonds, loans, and other financial products, representing the percentage increase in money without adjusting for inflation.
 It is the rate you typically see advertised by banks and lenders.
-For instance, a savings account offering a 2% annual interest rate has a nominal interest rate of 2%.
+Take this: a savings account offering a 2% annual interest rate has a nominal interest rate of 2%.

 Comprehensive Overview